tranhuucanh/fastqr/DISTRIBUTION.md

 1. Include LICENSE file
 2. Include link to source code
 3. Include BUILD.md with build instructions
-4. State that the package uses libqrencode and libvips
+4. State that the package uses libqrencode

 This ensures LGPL requirements are met for static linking.